squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 // ...
 ```

-There are also a number of ways to specify the keys for an accelerator, but the one relevant here is specifying "control characters" using a string literal with a `^` character, e.g. `"^B"`.
+There are also a number of ways to specify the keys for an accelerator, but the relevant form here is specifying "control characters" using a string literal with a `^` character, e.g. `"^B"`.

 <p><aside class="note">